iotaledger/goshimmer/docs/tutorials/dApp.md

 ```

-### Listen for network delay objects
+### Listen for network delay payloads
 Every dApp listens for messages from the *communication layer* and when its data type is detected, takes appropriate action.
-For us that means listening for network delay objects and sending messages to our remote logger if we encounter any.
-Of course in this context, we only want to react to network delay objects which were issued by our analysis/entry node server.
-Therefore, matching the message signer's public key with a configured public key lets us only react to the appropriate network delay objects.
+For us that means listening for network delay payloads and sending messages to our remote logger if we encounter any.
+Of course in this context, we only want to react to network delay payloads which were issued by our analysis/entry node server.
+Therefore, matching the message signer's public key with a configured public key lets us only react to the appropriate network delay payloads.

 ```Go
 func onReceiveMessageFromMessageLayer(messageID tangle.MessageID) {